 - Not-for-profit corporation law

-- Served as corporate compliance counsel and outside corporate counsel to multispecialty practice with 280 physicians practicing at over 30 offices in New York, New Jersey and Connecticut.
+- Served as corporate compliance counsel and outside corporate counsel to multispecialty practice with 280 physicians practicing at over 30 offices in New York and Connecticut.

 - Served as outside regulatory and compliance counsel to a large IPA participating in New York State’s Medicaid VBP Innovator Program.